yoyonel/ModernGL/docs/reference/formats.rst

 A buffer array might contain elements consisting of multiple interleaved values.

+This is described by a format string containing multiple space separated formats.
+Each format (other than padding) requires the name of a shader ``in`` attribute, to which it will be passed.

 For example, consider a buffer array, each element of which contains 2D vertex positions as floats, RGB colors as unsigned ints, and a single byte of padding